Bloating and PCOS

 Common foods high in FODMAPs to eliminate include:

 The low FODMAP diet can provide fast relief from bloating.
 However, it is fairly difficult to follow on your own, as many foods contain varying levels of FODMAPs.
-Fortunately, our registered dietitians developed an Ebook to help you navigate this diet.
-In the course, you will learn how to follow a low FODMAP diet correctly and receive a low FODMAP food plan.
-This nutrition plan works well with our Core Gut Health supplement regimen for further healing.
+Fortunately, our registered dietitians can help with that in the Root Membership.

 Exercise